poskyc/device_xiaomi_cas/README.md

-Device configuration for Xiaomi MI 10 Ultra
+Device configuration for Xiaomi MI 10 Ultra (PixelExperience)
 =========================================

 The Xiaomi MI 10 Ultra (codenamed _"cas"_) is a high-end smartphone from Xiaomi.